Our Events

 Courses

-The satellite courses organised by EUMeTrain all comply with the competencies and standards identified by WMO.
-These standards are complemented by EUMeTrain with features considered to be important and further stress the use of EUMETSAT satellite data for nowcasting and forecasting purposes.
+We offer online and blended satellite courses consisting of an online phase and a classroom phase.
+All our courses comply with the WMO competencies and standards.
+These standards are complemented by EUMeTrain with features considered to be important for further emphasizing the use of EUMETSAT satellite data for nowcasting and forecasting purposes.

-For developing the course material, as well as to finance travel costs for the classroom phase, a course fee for participation is mandatory.
 The courses are repeated every two years.
-The lectures are recorded and can be played back to allow self study
+The lectures are recorded and can be played back to allow self study.

 Event Weeks

 Several times a year EUMeTrain organises event weeks.
-During such weeks a series of online lectures are presented and experts inform you on new applications of meteorological satellite data on a specific theme.
+During event weeks, a series of online lectures are presented by experts on new applications of meteorological satellite data on a specific theme.

 The event weeks aim to be a platform for exchange of experience and expertise between the various groups working with meteorological data.

-The lectures are broadcasted with a software called Webex.
-This is a web conferencing and online learning environment that combines a highly interactive virtual training classroom.
-All lectures are also recorded and available for playback offline.
+The lectures are broadcasted using Webex, a web conferencing and online learning environment that supports interactive virtual training.
+All lectures are recorded and available for offline playback.

 Weather Briefings